Homemade Thor Costume: He Who Wields This Hammer Commands the Lightning and the Storm

 Thor’s Chest Armor

-I based my armor off of this template (Thor Chest Armor), but I made modifications because I wanted my armor to resemble something real.
+I based my armor on a Thor Chest Armor template, but I made modifications because I wanted my armor to resemble something real.
 I wanted something to cover me front and back.
 I didn’t want something was simply Velcro-ed on the front of the body.
 I borrowed from a vest template I used for The Dark Knight costume that I constructed.

 I printed out about three copies of the template from cos-play.
 I did this because I didn’t just do one layer of foam for the armor.
 I made a basic vest for the first layer of the armor, then I added layers to give the armor depth and dimension.
 For the button’s on the front, I used a ball to form them.
 I stretched the foam circles/buttons over a ball and used a blow dryer to heat the foam up to it was malleable.
 I ended up priming the buttons with modge podge, and then I sprayed them with a silver spray paint.
 I used acrylic paint, which I wouldn’t recommend.
 It seemed to chip easily, and I had to repaint the buttons a few times.